Certora/Examples/RevertConditions/TargetCall/README.md

 # Revert On Return Size Example

 ## Overview
 This repository hosts a smart contract named `TargetCall`, featuring a function called `forward`.
 This function initiates the `execute` function of a specified target contract, set during the constructor invocation.
 The purpose of this example is to illustrate a revert condition based on the `TargetCall`.
-The compiler includes a check ensuring that the called target is a contract (verifies the code size).
-However, the prover can bypass this check by passing a regular address, resulting in a revert of the function.
+The compiler inserts a check ensuring that the called target is a contract (verifies the code size).
+However, the Prover can create a violation by passing a regular address (i.e. one without code)", resulting in a revert of the function.

 ## Executions